-Commonly, a lot of sensitive information (usernames, passwords, URLs, ports, databases, socket connections) are represented and passed around as strings.
-By having this information immutable, the code becomes secure to a wide range of security threats.
+Commonly, many sensitive information pieces (usernames, passwords, URLs, ports, databases, socket connections) are represented and passed around as strings.
+By having this information immutable, the code becomes secure from a wide range of security threats.

 The string immutability also permits the caching of string literals, which allows applications to use a large number of string literals with a minimum impact on the heap memory and garbage collector.

-In a mutable context, a modification of a string literal may lead to corrupted variables.
+In a mutable context, modifying a string literal may lead to corrupted variables.

 2. What is String Constant Pool in Java?

 Memory in Java is divided into three parts, i.e., Heap, Stack, and String Pool.
-The String Constant Pool is a special area used for the storage of string literals.
+The String Constant Pool is a special area used to store string literals.

 - Please note that, before Java 7, the string pool was part of the Permanent Generation memory area.